jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Replication1.jpg)

-This project is related to mine because it uses the concept of reading the temperature and causing a reaction becaus eof the temperature that was read.
-In this case it will either ring the door bell if the person arriving has no temperature or set off an alarm if they do
+This project is related to mine because it uses the concept of reading the temperature and causing a reaction because of the temperature that was read.
+In this case, it will either ring the doorbell if the person arriving has no temperature or set off an alarm if they do

 ### Related project 2 ###
 Servo-Controlled, Light-Tracking Solar Panel Platform